Raising Interest Rates and Legacy Planning

 - The §7520 rate is the rate used to calculate annual payments on such planning strategies as GRATs, CLTs, CRTs, and QPRTs.

 Strategies for A Low Interest Rate Environment

-If interest rates start to go up, clients will want to look into techniques that work best in a low interest rate environment.
+When interest rates were low clients wanted to lock into techniques that work best in a low interest rate environment.
 At their core, these techniques involve lending strategies that leverage the low interest rates to transfer the appreciation on assets to younger family members at little or no gift tax.

-The federally-set interest rate reflects the hurdle that the asset’s growth must exceed before the strategy will work to transfer value to the younger family members.
+The federally-set interest rate reflects the hurdle that the assets growth must exceed before the strategy will work to transfer value to the younger family members.
 These techniques enable senior family members to “freeze” the value of the assets that they lend for estate tax purposes while passing the asset’s appreciation over the interest rate hurdle to younger family members.
-The lower the federally-set interest rate, the greater the likelihood that some appreciation will be transferred to the younger generation as well as the lower the interest paid to the grantor (that is ultimately included in the grantor’s estate).
+The lower the federally-set interest rate the greater the likelihood that some appreciation will be transferred to the younger generation as well as lowers the interest paid to the grantor (that is ultimately included in the grantor’s estate).